thsant/3dmcap/doc/index.rst

 Printing the scaling pattern
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The *scaling pattern* (available in the `resources directory`) is a sheet containing easily detectable markers presenting a known size.
 It should be printed and then *laminated*, forming a rigid planar tablet.
-3-Demeter Capture will use this pattern to scale the point cloud to a proper measurement unit and also rotate the cloud to a standard orientation.
+3dmcap will use this pattern to scale the point cloud to a proper measurement unit and also rotate the cloud to a standard orientation.
 If you put the scaling pattern in the ground, 3-Demeter can give you a oriented model where the Z axis points upward.

 .. figure:: ./figures/board.png
    :alt: A laminated sheet containing the scaling pattern.